PHP Performance Tuning with XDebug

 On the first screen, you can see an overview of the contents of the log, including the total times to load the page.
 You can drill down into each function to look at the performance timings of functions called from within.

-In the second screen, you can see the overall performance, and if you sort the list by Avg.
-Self, you can see the functions that take the longest to complete.
+On the second screen, you can see the overall performance, and if you sort the list by Avg, Self, you can see the functions that take the longest to complete.
 You can drill down into the function to see what is causing them to run longer and identify areas for improvement.
-You can also see what functions are most often called, again another source of improvement.
-Just because a function only takes 1 ms to run, if it is being called 1,000 times in a page load it all adds up to a second.
+You can also see what functions are most often called, another improvement source.
+Just because a function only takes 1 ms to run, if it is being called 1,000 times in a page load, it all adds up to a second.

 Related ArticlesThese articles may also be of interest to you